Why do some countries drive on the left and others on the right?

 In the late 1700s, however, teamsters in France and the United States began hauling farm products in big wagons pulled by several pairs of horses.
 These wagons had no driver’s seat; instead the driver sat on the left rear horse, so he could keep his right arm free to lash the team.
 Since he was sitting on the left, he naturally wanted everybody to pass on the left so he could look down and make sure he kept clear of the oncoming wagon’s wheels.
 Therefore he kept to the right side of the road.

+In Russia, in 1709, the Danish envoy under Tsar Peter the Great noted the widespread custom for traffic in Russia to pass on the right, but it was only in 1752 that Empress Elizabeth (Elizaveta Petrovna) officially issued an edict for traffic to keep to the right.
 In addition, the French Revolution of 1789 gave a huge impetus to right-hand travel in Europe.
 The fact is, before the Revolution, the aristocracy travelled on the left of the road, forcing the peasantry over to the right, but after the storming of the Bastille and the subsequent events, aristocrats preferred to keep a low profile and joined the peasants on the right.
 An official keep-right rule was introduced in Paris in 1794, more or less parallel to Denmark, where driving on the right had been made compulsory in 1793.

-Later, Napoleon's conquests spread the new rightism to the Low Countries (Belgium, the Netherlands and Luxembourg), Switzerland, Germany, Poland, and many parts of Spain and Italy.
+Later, Napoleon’s conquests spread the new rightism to the Low Countries (Belgium, the Netherlands and Luxembourg), Switzerland, Germany, Poland and many parts of Spain and Italy.
 The states that had resisted Napoleon kept left – Britain, the Austro-Hungarian Empire and Portugal.
 This European division, between the left- and right-hand nations would remain fixed for more than 100 years, until after the First World War.

 Although left-driving Sweden ceded Finland to right-driving Russia after the Russo-Swedish War (1808-1809), Swedish law – including traffic regulations – remained valid in Finland for another 50 years.
 It wasn’t until 1858 that an Imperial Russian decree made Finland swap sides.